r-ramos2/Wireshark-A-Comprehensive-Guide-for-Cybersecurity-Professionals-on-macOS/README.md

 ---

 ## **Conclusion**
 This guide provides a comprehensive overview of using Wireshark on macOS for network analysis in cybersecurity.
 Mastering Wireshark equips professionals with essential skills for monitoring network traffic, analyzing security events, and understanding encryption.

 ---

 ## **References**
 - [Wireshark Official Documentation](https://www.wireshark.org/docs/)
 - [MaxMind GeoLite2 Databases](https://dev.maxmind.com/geoip/geolite2-free-geolocation-data)
 - [Network Tracking using Wireshark and Google Maps](https://github.com/devincapriola/Network-Tracking-using-Wireshark-and-Google-Maps)

----

-## **Contributing**

-Contributions are welcome!
-If you have suggestions for improvements or find any errors, please open an issue or submit a pull request.